zeek/zeek/doc/input.rst

                 reason: string;
         };

-Not ethat the record definition has to contain the same names as the fields line in the log file.
+ote that the names of the fields in the record definitions have to correspond to the column names listed in the '#fields' line of the log file, in this case 'ip', 'timestamp', and 'reason'.

 The log file is read into the table with a simple call of the add_table function: